ncas-force/force-docs/docs/hysplit/operationalhysplit.rst

 Breakdown of the control file:

-* The starting time is set to 25th March 2012 at 18:00.
+* The starting time is set to 12th March 2025 at 18:00.
 * There are three starting locations, each with a different height.
 * The total run time is set to 240 hours (10 days).
 * The vertical motion calculation method is set to 0.
 * The top of the model domain is set to 15500 m AGL.
 * Defines how many GFS input files the run is expecting to cover the 10 days run time.
 * The next 8 lines are the paths to the GFS input files.
-* The last line is the path to the model dump file.
-(This is the file that is uploaded to the GWS)
+* The last line is the path to the model dump file. (the file uploaded to the GWS)

 **4. Template Files:**